Set of Python-based CLI tools for working with Terraform configurations

 The following options are supported in

 configure_backend: True # If true, automatically configure Terraform backends. backend_check: True # If true, require this directory to have a terraform backend configured envvars: <NAME_OF_ENVVAR>: source: # The source of the envvar.
-One of `['ssm', 'text']`. path: # If the source of the envvar is `ssm`, the SSM Parameter Store path to lookup the value of the environment variable from. value: # if the source of the envvar is `text`, the string value to set as the environment variable. plugins: <NAME_OF_PLUGIN>: <plugin url>
+One of `['ssm', 'text', 'unset']`. path: # If the source of the envvar is `ssm`, the SSM Parameter Store path to lookup the value of the environment variable from. value: # if the source of the envvar is `text`, the string value to set as the environment variable. # If the source is unset, any previous value for the environment variable is removed and the environment variable will not be set. plugins: <NAME_OF_PLUGIN>: <plugin url>